-Antonia Fraser said of James, “he was a highly intelligent ruler who did not provoke his leading subjects too far and was ready to withdraw unpopular policies.”
+Antonia Fraser said of James VI, “he was a highly intelligent ruler who did not provoke his leading subjects too far and was ready to withdraw unpopular policies.”

 Five Articles of Perth

 Indeed a good example of this was the non-enforcement of the Five Articles of Perth (1618) a policy which sought to bring the running of the Church of Scotland into line with that of England.
 Unsurprisingly that did not go down well in Scotland.

 Son and heir Charles I